Master of Arts in Counseling

 Counseling is a broad field which cannot be covered completely in two years of full-time study.
-It is therefore necessary to specialise.
-The Master of Arts in Counseling at Friedensau Adventist University offers the possibility to specialise in the area of marriage counseling, family counseling, and life counseling.
-While half of the studies concentrate on the chosen specialisation which include an extensive internship under special technical and interdisciplinary supervision the other half provides the foundations of counseling, courses in psychology and health sciences, as well as research methods and an extensive scientific work in form of a master thesis.
+It is, therefore, necessary to specialize.
+The Master of Arts in Counseling at Friedensau Adventist University offers the possibility to specialize in the area of marriage counseling, family counseling, and life counseling.
+While half of the studies concentrate on the chosen specialization which includes an extensive internship under special technical and interdisciplinary supervision the other half provides the foundations of counseling, courses in psychology and health sciences, as well as research methods and extensive scientific work in form of a master thesis.

 The programme has a modular structure.
 A module consists of several courses which are grouped in a thematic block.
 The modules generally take up one semester or one year of study.
 The certificates of achievement from the individual units are the basis for the module grade, which is awarded as an overall grade.
 Credits are assigned to the successfully completed modules according to the ECTS (European Credit Transfer System).
 The modules and their performance grades are thus recognized throughout Europe, making it easier to change one’s place of study.
 Transfer to an overseas institution is also possible.

-There is more then enough work for Counseling graduates, because the psychosocial hardships und problems around us increase steadily.
+There is more than enough work for Counseling graduates because the psychosocial hardships and problems around us increase steadily.
 However, the problem is not the work, but the payment for it Nonetheless we want to encourage you.
-Counseling graduates can work autonomously, on the basis of a honorarium, or in a permanent position in counseling offices of free or municipally agencies, in hospitals especially institutions for psychological problems or in leadership positions within social or christian institutions.
+Counseling graduates can work autonomously, on the basis of an honorarium, or in a permanent position in counseling offices of free or municipally agencies, in hospitals especially institutions for psychological problems or in leadership positions within social or Christian institutions.
 Certainly, also an academic career is possible and especially in such a new branch of science interesting and appealing.

-For all applicants, the prerequisite for the programme is a Bachelors degree in social science, social pedagogy, psychology, educational sciences, political sciences, sociology, or an equivalent with a GPA ?
+For all applicants, the prerequisite for the programme is a Bachelors degree in social science, social pedagogy, psychology, educational sciences, political sciences, sociology, or an equivalent with a GPA?
 2.5/3.5.
-If the required undergraduate degree of an applicant is outside the subject area, the applicant might have to proof the possession of knowledge in certain areas or has to enroll in some modules of the Bachelor of Arts degree in Social Work at Friedensau Adventist University.
+If the required undergraduate degree of an applicant is outside the subject area, the applicant might have to prove the possession of knowledge in certain areas or has to enroll in some modules of the Bachelor of Arts degree in Social Work at Friedensau Adventist University.